splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Alternatively, you might want to send out an email or post a link to the dashboard copy on an internal communication tool as opposed to sharing directly to each individual member.

-- To do this, click :guilabel:`Copy` next to the link provided in the pop-out window and paste this link into your communication.
+- To do this, select :guilabel:`Copy` next to the link provided in the pop-out window and paste this link into your communication.

 - If you share the dashboard link with a group, be aware that only members of your organization with an account are able to view the dashboard.